jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 (I know because that poster is mine.)

-Eventually, you learn your lession.
+Eventually, you learn your lesson.
 The fear of a null reference in production drives you into a very specific and finely-tuned brand of paranoia.
 Your code starts to look like this:

 {% highlight c# %}